gijslaarman/web-design-1920/README.md

 ### Proces
 How'd go?
 Check it my [weekly logs](https://github.com/gijslaarman/web-design-1920/wiki).

+### Room for nonsense
+Why so serious?
+Adding a little smiley/emoji here and there, or inserting a funny image/gif in the transcript lightens up the mood a bit :).
+Give the user a break with a pause moment with your funny text inside.
+In short: The podcast doesn't need to be only just text, the visuals make it fun and way more playful whilst stupidly hilarious sometimes!
+(Look I know in the current demo there's no funny gif, but imagine there would be one).

 ## Demo
 ![Two screenshots of the working demo.
 On the left side: First view, small summary to see if the podcast is worth your time.
 On the right side: Podcast in action but paused.](docs/img/screenshots.jpg)